South Uist & Eriskay

 Bike hire is available from Rothan Cycles at 9 Howmore, Isle of South Uist, HS8 5SH.
 Tel: 01870 620283.

-The Heb - Race on the Edge (an accessible multi-discipline Adventure Race Solos and Pairs) will be held over 2 days from 2 to 3 September 2017.
+The Heb - Race on the Edge (an accessible multi-discipline Adventure Race Solos and Pairs) will be held on 1 and 2 September 2018.
 Participants will be biking, running and kayaking up and down North Uist, Benbecula, South Uist and Eriskay.
 See photos and latest info on Facebook.

 Loch Duart Artisan Smokehouse with a range of salmon products to buy is at Lochcarnan.
 Open Monday to Friday from 8.30am to 4.30pm.
 Tel: 01870 610324